playframework/playframework/documentation/manual/releases/Migration25.md

 })
 ```

-And further assume that the `onClose` method was changed and it now takes a `java.lang.Runnable` in argument, instead of a `F.Callback0`.
-Here is how your implementation should be changed:
+And further assume that the `onClose` method was changed and it now takes a `java.lang.Runnable` argument, instead of `F.Callback0`.
+Because `Runnable` cannot throw a checked exception, you must change your implementation using something like this:

 ```java
 onClose(() -> {